TeamMacLean/Simulated_Reads_Assembly_Comparison/labbook/labbook.md

 ## 20 June 2018

-Blast baits sequences to 4 more pacbio ROI consensus data.
+Blast baits sequences to 4 more PacBio ROI consensus data.
 The more data I have, the more accurate threshold I get.

+## July 2018

+## August 2018

+Random fragment lengths generated

+## 30 Sept 2018

+Script ready to generate DNA fragments.
+DNA fragments generated.

+## Oct 10

+Generating illumina HiSeq2500 150 pb paired end reads with default parameters.

+## Jan 20 2019

+Writing a new pipeline to add more variablity in the simulated data and assembly.

+## Jan 24 2019

+Draft Pipeline completed.
+Running the pipeline to simulated a dataset for a set of parameters.
+It also does assembly of the data and map the baits to the assembly.

+## Jan 31 2019

+Jobs are runnning.
+Assembly and analysis of few datasets completed.
+Getting the report for the completed datasets.